 Given the paramount importance of networking, many entrepreneurs have devoted significant attention to networking activities, primarily to originate new deals and to market their products.
 But for many, the real purpose of networking remains flawed which has resulted in their failure to achieve desired results.

-The following rules will provide some perspectives on effective networking:
+The following rules will provide some perspectives on effective startup networking:

-Pay Forward Attitude: This remains the cornerstone for all relationships.
-The goal for networking should always be to help others and not seek immediate returns.
+This remains the cornerstone for all relationships.
+The goal for startup networking should always be to help others and not seek immediate returns.
 Relationships are like bank accounts, as you need to make initial deposits before yielding returns.
 Effective networkers sincerely seek to help in whatever ways possible to elevate the contact into a good friend.

-Focus on Quality: In various networking sessions, entrepreneurs tend to focus more on collecting more business cards rather than deepening key relationships.
+In various networking sessions, entrepreneurs tend to focus more on collecting more business cards rather than deepening key relationships.
 As the Pareto principle goes, 20% of contacts yield 80% of the deals.
-Preparing a network hit list is a smart move before attending networking events or conferences.
+Preparing a network hit list is a smart move before attending startup networking events or conferences.

-Have a clear Goal in Mind: Entrepreneurs must identify potential business contacts based on his organizational vision.
+Entrepreneurs must identify potential business contacts based on his organizational vision.
 A B2B focused organization must identify sector focus and try establishing network with potential clients and partners.
 A shift in organizational strategy should also give way to change in networking strategy.
-More focused networking strategy will bring about immediate results in the form of higher revenue and more opportunities for personal growth.
+More focused startup networking strategy will bring about immediate results in the form of higher revenue and more opportunities for personal growth.